A story about a tech geek

-Grew up in Herning, Denmark.
-It is the center of the mainland, Jutland, in a small city called Herning.
+I grew up in Denmark.
+In the center of the mainland, Jutland, in a small city called Herning.

-Participated six times in First LEGO League and two times in World Robot Olympiad.
+I participated six times in FIRST LEGO League and two times in the World Robot Olympiad.

-As well as building stuff I quite early grew an interest for software and design.
+As well as building stuff I quite early grew an interest in software and design.

 I spent many hours learning Cinema 4D, Blender, Photoshop, After Effects, and similar graphics programs.